 Step 1 – Use Glass Cleaner

 Titanium becomes dirty through use.
-Therefore, before polishing, you should clear away any dirty and grime with a simple glass cleaner.
+Therefore, before polishing, you should clear away any dirt and grime with a simple glass cleaner.
 Spray the surface liberally, and then wipe it dry in circular motions with a clean cloth.

 Step 2 – Use a Polish